What the students' union can do for you

 And while future employment might not be on your mind while you’re windsurfing, netballing or Ultimate Frisbeeing, you’ll be developing a whole new network to keep in touch with once you go into work.

-“Some societies may be linked to your course and so are a great way to meet people outside of your classes,” says Myles Smith, higher education advisor team, UEA.
+“Some societies may be linked to your course and so are a great way to meet people outside of your classes,” says Lydia Newton, higher education adviser, UEA.

 “These societies might also run professional networking events.
 For example, a law society can be a great way to get involved with others on your course and offer help with applying for a training contract.”